IVF pioneer, Alan Trounson, returns to the Institute

-IVF pioneer Professor Alan Trounson has returned to the Hudson Institute as a world-renowned scientist, 24 years after he founded the Institute (then called Monash Institute of Reproduction & Development) with Professor David de Kretser.
+IVF pioneer Professor Alan Trounson has returned to the Hudson Institute as a world-renowned scientist, 24 years after he founded the Institute (then called Monash Institute of Reproduction and Development) with Professor David de Kretser.

 Professor Trounson, a world-leading stem cell scientist best known for the successful development of human IVF with Professor Carl Wood in 1977, made major contributions to reproductive field.
 This included increasing our understanding of genes regulating early development to improved methods of conception, identification of genetic mutations in embryos as a new diagnostic technique known as pre-implantation genetic diagnosis, the use of a fertility drug to induce multiple ova and the freezing of embryos for future use.
 These procedures have enabled more than 5 million women worldwide to conceive successfully through IVF and related technologies.